 a) The other party commits a material breach of any provision hereof which is not remediable or if remediable is not remedied within 30 days after the non-breaching party has given notice to the breaching party requiring such breach to be remedied.

 b) The other party passes a resolution or a court of competent jurisdiction makes an order that such party be wound up (otherwise than for the purposes of a bona fide reconstruction or amalgamation) or a receiver or examiner is appointed in respect of such party’s business or any part thereof or if an administrator is appointed.

 Termination of our engagement shall not prejudice or affect any right of action or remedy, which shall have accrued or shall thereafter accrue to either party.

 Severance of terms

-In the event that any of the terms of business or any part thereof is held to be invalid, the remainder of the terms will continue in full force and effect.
+In the event that any of these General Terms or any part thereof are held to be invalid, the remainder of the terms will continue in full force and effect.

 Failure or delay in enforcing any term of these provisions shall not be construed as a waiver of such term, nor affect the relevant party’s right to later enforce or exercise it

 Governing law and jurisdiction and other general provisions

 All potential new clients must provide proof of identity as part of our measures to ensure compliance with the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 and 2013 and we will ask you to provide documents to satisfy this obligation.